Inhalt des Dokuments

 Project start: 2018

 This project studies axiomatic and computational foundations of Interactive Democracy.
-Interactive Democracy (ID) is an umbrella term that encompasses a variety of approaches to make democratic processes more engaging and responsive.
+Interactive Democracy (ID) (aka digital democracy or e-democracy) is an umbrella term that encompasses a variety of approaches to make democratic processes more engaging and responsive.
 A common goal of these approaches is to utilize modern information technology---in particular, the Internet---in order to enable more interactive decision making processes.

 An integral part of many ID proposals are online decision platforms that provide much more flexibility and interaction possibilities than traditional democratic systems.
 The successful design of online decision platforms presents a multidisciplinary research challenge; the theory of preference aggregation (aka social choice theory) seems particularly relevant.
 However, existing ID proposals are mostly disconnected from the vast body of scientific literature on preference aggregation.